TessaTlu/symbol_api/README.md

 Firstly, to connect to postgres you have to change some parameters in app.py:

-  line 9: pg_user - set it to user, declared in enviroment of server
+  line 9: pg_user - set it to user, declared in environment of server

   line 10: pg_host - check host in logs of postgres container and type here

-  line 11: pg_pwd - set it by password, that you entered in enviroment of server
+  line 11: pg_pwd - set it by password, that you entered in environment of server

-  line 12: pg_port - set by value from enviroment or from logs of postgres container
+  line 12: pg_port - set by value from environment or from logs of postgres container

   line 13: csv_file_path - set location for your .csv file with data